moradiarmin/moradiarmin.github.io/_pages/about.md

 ---
 permalink: /
-title: "Armin Moradi - Machine Learning Engineer and Data Scientist"
+title: "Armin Moradi"
 author_profile: true
 redirect_from:
   - /about/
   - /about.html
 ---

-Welcome to the personal website of **Armin Moradi**, a passionate Machine Learning Engineer and Data Scientist based in Montréal, QC, Canada.
+Welcome to the personal website of **Armin Moradi**, a Machine Learning Engineer and Data Scientist based in Montréal, QC, Canada.

 ## About Me